shahharshit226-glitch/Multimodal-face-recognition/README.md

 ---

 **Note**: This system is designed for research and educational purposes.
-For production deployment in security-critical applications, additional validation, testing, and security measures are required.
+For production deployment in security-critical applications, additional validation, testing, and security measures are required..